NTAILab/bosk/docs/install.rst

 Environment
 ~~~~~~~~~~~

-Make sure that the python >= 3.9 envoronment is ready.
+Make sure that the python >= 3.9 environment is ready.

 For example, with `Anaconda <https://www.anaconda.com/distribution/>`_
 the environment can be created and activated by running::